-- Generate email reports and analytics to track engagement accurately.
+- Use email analytics to track email performance.

-Just install the Chrome extension, and you’re set to go!
+Just install the Chrome extension, and you’re ready to go!

-Let’s take a look at how easy it’s to export the Google contact list in a particular Gmail Label.
+Here’s how easy it’s to export the Google contact list in a particular Gmail Label with GMass:

 Open Gmail and click on the Label you want to export Gmail contacts from so that you can view only the messages in the Label.